martinResearch/puzzleAI/README.md

 findind all 6 solutions takes about 10 seconds and making sure there are no other solutions takes about 10 more seconds.

-## learning the game's rules from examples
+## Learning the game's rules from examples

 We first generate random maps and simulate the lemming for each of these maps